Emin1107/Removing-Background-Mini-App/README.md

 **Emin Hodžić**
 Software Engineering and Management student at TU Graz.
-Currently team leader in the *AI Energy Management System* project.
 Experienced in web development (WordPress), image editing, and Python GUI applications.
 Created this tool as part of a self-learning journey and client-focused solutions.